 - Meet Air Force height and weight standards

 - Pass the Air Force Physical Assessment (PA), an exam composed of three events: push-ups, crunches and a 1.5-mile run.
 The test is used to ensure cadets maintain an acceptable level of fitness.

 - Pass the Air Force Officer Qualifying Test (AFOQT), a standardized aptitude test (similar to the SAT and ACT) used to select applicants for officer commissioning programs or specific training programs.

-- Complete a field training course (a 24-day encampment in which cadets receive officership training).
+- Complete a Leadership Evaluation course (a 13-day encampment in which cadets receive officership training).

 - Be selected by a board of Air Force Officers.